ellisn19/salesforce-etl-json/README.md

 This will:

-- Execute the defined query
+- Execute the defined query in `config/queries.json`

 - Transform them according to your mapping logic